tdilauro/Simplified-wiki/Resources.md

 #### HaithiTrust
 Haithitrust Data API is a programmatic access layer to their catalogue repository.
 * [Haithi DTrust Data API](http://www.hathitrust.org/data_api) Documentation in PDF format.
-* We have access only to the public domain books that we volunteered to be scanned (about 40k volumes). _Is this accurat?_
+* We have access only to the public domain books that we volunteered to be scanned (about 40k volumes). _Is this accurate?_
 * Full volumes are available for the Espressnet project only, and only in Espresso Book Machine format.
 (Search term: "Volume-type resources".)
 Everyone else is restricted to page images.
  - _We need access to full documents in ePub or PDF format._
 * Google owns the OCR data and Hathi has a copy but cannot make it available to us.